Benjamin Bryant (broadcaster)

-Benjamin Bryant (born 1977) is a Germany-born American writer, broadcaster, and filmmaker.
-Serving as a government official in the Obama Administration and Biden Administrations, he also works as an artist and actor.
+Benjamin Bryant (born January 13, 1977) is a Germany-born American broadcaster, writer, and Emmy-nominated filmmaker.
+A frequent civil servant, he has also worked as an artist and actor.
 During the Afghan evacuation in 2021, Bryant coordinated the emergency evacuation of Afghan allies and families, and served as a spokesperson for the "Digital Dunkirk" coalition.

-Bryant wrote and directed the feature film Station to Station, and sitcom "Aidy Kane (Really Wants You to Love Him)."
-He co-executive produced the drama Anacostia, and hosts “The Brink with Benjamin Bryant.”
+Bryant produced the Vietnam veteran tribute special "Welcome Home!
+Honoring Your Legacy," for which he received a 2024 Capital Emmy Award nomination.
+He also wrote and directed the feature film Station to Station and sitcom "Aidy Kane (Really Wants You to Love Him)," co-executive produced the drama Anacostia, and hosts “The Brink with Benjamin Bryant.”
 As an actor, Bryant portrays "Gregory Marshall" on the serial Forever and a Day, a role for which he received a 2022 Indie Series Award.

 Bryant served on the Pentagon’s Fort Hood Shooting Task Force, “Don't Ask, Don't Tell” Repeal Working Group, the Military Compensation and Retirement Modernization Commission, and the United States Vietnam War Commemoration.
 In 2011, the Dolph Briscoe Center for American History at the University of Texas at Austin announced the formal acquisition of several of Bryant's papers, notes, and recordings.

-He has led Washington D.C.-based Bryant Zamberlan Group since 2010.
+Bryant is a 2024 recipient of the Office of the Secretary of Defense Medal for Exceptional Public Service.
+In May 2025, Excelsior University announced Bryant will deliver the keynote commencement address to the graduating class of 2025.

 Early life and education

 Bryant was born in Nuremberg, Germany to American parents in a military family.
 His father is Brigadier General Albert Bryant Jr. He is also the nephew of writer and speaker Lori Bryant-Woolridge.

-Bryant graduated from Giessen American High School in Giessen, Germany in 1994, commencing study at the University of Texas at Austin, that same year.
-At Texas, he studied journalism and communication studies from 1994 to 1998, when an extended illness led to medical withdrawal prior to graduation.
+As a result of his father's career, Bryant lived in many diverse locations as a child, including San Francisco, Washington D.C., and on Army posts in semi-rural Kansas, Kentucky, Louisiana, and Texas.
+After attending Leesville High School in Leesville, Louisiana and West Springfield High School in Springfield, Virginia, Bryant graduated from Giessen American High School in Giessen, Germany in 1994, and commenced study at the University of Texas at Austin that same year.
+At Texas, he studied journalism and communication studies from 1994 to 1998, before an extended illness led to medical withdrawal prior to graduation.
 Bryant completed his Bachelor of Science degree at New York’s Excelsior University.

-In 2015, Bryant graduated with both a Master of Science in Organization development and Leadership, and a Master of Arts in Administration, from the University of the Incarnate Word in San Antonio, Texas.
+In 2015, Bryant graduated with both a Master of Science in Organizational Development and Leadership, and a Master of Arts in Applied Administration, from the University of the Incarnate Word in San Antonio, Texas.